jealka/jealka.github.io/creative/README.md

 ![Effect of filters preventing the injection of PHP code](img/Creative-Filter.png)

-Playing around with different payloads, one can quickly see that the sequence `<?` triggers the replacement, where as the comment sequence ends with the first occurence of `>`.
-Knowing this, we can elevate our payload to the following.
-This should actually trick the replacement filter and only comment out the inner `<?php>` sequence.
+Playing around with different payloads, one can quickly see that the sequence `<?` triggers the replacement, with the comment sequence ending at the first occurence of `>`.
+Knowing this, we can try to elevate our payload to the following.
+This should actually trick the replacement filter and only comment out the inner `<?php>` sequence, leaving us with exactly the right text.

 ```php
 <<?php>?php